Arc-Dream/cgi_samples/perl_api/README.md

-Basic Api Implementation
+<h1>Basic Api Implementation</h1>

+FEATURED;

   Capable of displaying and returning data

   In a single page backend

+EXPECTED;

+  Using database for authentication matches